Horizon95/lyle_api/README.md

 ## Usage

-Download these files locally adn then use Postman (https://www.postman.com/) as your HTTP client to make requests, or you can use cURL.
+Download these files locally and then use Postman (https://www.postman.com/) as your HTTP client to make requests, or you can use cURL.
 Whatever is preferable.